00MB/helio-shopify-integration/README.md

-# Project NFT-es
+# Project Helio

 ## Requirements

-For development, you will only need Node.js and a node global package, Yarn, installed in your environement.
+For development, you will only need Node.js and a node global package, Yarn, installed in your environment.

 ### Node

 - #### Node installation on Windows

   Just go on [official Node.js website](https://nodejs.org/) and download the installer.
   Also, be sure to have `git` available in your PATH, `npm` might need it (You can find git [here](https://git-scm.com/)).

 - #### Node installation on Ubuntu